Newtown Community Land Trust (CLT)

 - Support: Homebuyer education, assistance with initial purchase, and on-going support helps ensure your success as a homeowner.

 First review the eligibility and program requirements listed below.
 If it looks like you meet the requirements, the next step is to submit your application.

 - You must be able to qualify for a conventional mortgage through a participating lender.
-Typically, this requires a steady income, satisfactory credit, and a modest amount of consumer debt.
+Typically, this requires a steady income, satisfactory credit, and no more than a modest amount of consumer debt.
 Newtown will help you find out if you qualify.
 Even if you don’t qualify now, we can help you create an individualized action plan so you can qualify.